 What’s one thing you can do today to help birds?
 Grow bird-friendly plants!

 The Audubon Society launched a website called “Plants for Birds” that helps American gardeners find plants in their area that will encourage birds to visit and stay awhile.
-Click the pictures to be taken to the site.
+Source of photos: Plants for Birds.

 While we are talking about making gardens more welcoming to our friendly feathered friends, one of the best things you can do is install a water feature.
 A birdbath or a pond will always attract wildlife and insect pollinators (as well as mosquitos, if it’s standing water – so clean out the bird bath regularly).
 Here’s how you can make a simple bird bath, from the folks at Audubon: